Foodbank of Southeastern Virginia and the Eastern Shore: Kids' Cafe

 Launched in April 1999 at the Colonial and Diggs Town Boys & Girls Clubs, Kids Cafe provides evening meals to children in safe afterschool environments.
 The program is supported by the Howard and Alma Laderberg Endowment through the Tidewater Jewish Foundation.

 Backpack program

 Initiated in 2009, the BackPack Program provides food for children over weekends.
 Backpacks contain shelf-stable food discreetly distributed to students identified by school personnel as food insecure.
 In the 2023–24 academic year, 68,870 bags were distributed across 64 schools.

-Mobile pantry
+Fill It Forward

-Launched with grant funding around 2011, the Mobile Pantry is designed to serve residents in rural areas and communities without nearby food pantries or grocery stores.
-The pantry operates out of temperature-controlled trucks and delivers both shelf-stable and perishable items directly to designated neighborhoods.
+Fill It Forward is a food donation program that provides opportunities for community members to donate non-perishable food items at partner locations.
+The program supports the Foodbank's food collection efforts by making it easier for individuals and organizations to contribute needed items for hunger-relief programs.

 Izzie's Field – farm to foodbank

 Izzie's Field is an initiative that partners with local agricultural organizations to supply produce for Foodbank clients.
 Supported by Kroger, New Life Church, Pop Son Farm, and Hubbard Peanut Company, the program incorporates locally grown food into distribution efforts.